wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * Purchase orders
    <br /><br />

+   In "AWS Cost Management":

 1. Click "Cost Explorer" to launch Cost Explorer for "AWS Cost Management"

-   For Daily views, in preferences, check "Hourly and Resource Level Data" which costs more money.
+1. For Daily views, in preferences, check "Hourly and Resource Level Data" which costs more money.

 ## Training